rotaract5040/rotaract5040.github.io/_clubs/vancouver_young_professionals.md

     meetings: |
         Meetings are held the first Monday of each month from 6:00pm to 8:00pm online via ZOOM until further notice.
 For a link to the meeting, please email us or message us on social media.

+Upcoming Events:

+Saturday September 17 - 4:00pm to 9:00pm Trivia and games at Queen Elizabeth Park.
+Pizza to be provided.

+Monday October 24 - World Polio Day
+Join us in a walk to raise awareness to end Polio.
+Starting at City Hall at 5:00pm, we will walk towards Science World.
+Please wear red for polio awareness.

 embedded_calendar: |
     <iframe src="https://calendar.google.com/calendar/embed?src=vancouveryoungprofessionals%40gmail.com&amp;ctz=America/Vancouver" style="border: 0" scrolling="no" width="800" height="600" frameborder="0"></iframe>
 embedded_map: |